ABOUT THE WILDWOODS

 - Today, the Wildwoods Boardwalk has more than 70,000 wooden planks and stretches for nearly 2.5 miles.

-- Every Monday night, The Cape Atlantic Irish Pipe Brigade marches and plays the length of the Boardwalk in full Celtic attire.
+- Every Monday night during the summer, The Cape Atlantic Irish Pipe Brigade marches and plays the length of the Boardwalk in full Celtic attire.

 - The Wildwoods Boardwalk Sightseer Tram Cars were originally built for the 1939 Worlds Fair in New York City.
 For fifty-six continuous years the Tram Cars have ferried tens of millions of visitors and locals alike along our Boardwalk.
 Today, the Tram Cars can operate for up to 12 hours at a time on the power of a single 2,000 pound electric battery!